 Use Humour.
 Research has shown that humour is a very effective mechanism for coping with acute stress, releasing the body's happy drugs etc. into the system.
 Keeping a sense of humour during difficult situations is a common recommendation from stress management experts.
 Laughter not only releases the tension of pent-up feelings and helps keep perspective, but it appears to have actual physical effects that reduce stress hormone levels.
 It is not uncommon for people to recall laughing intensely even during tragic events, such as the death of a loved one, and to remember this laughter as helping them to endure the emotional pain.

-Relaxation Techniques: Since the causal factors that cause stress are here to stay, finding ways to invoke the relaxation response, the natural unwinding of the stress response, are essential for wellbeing,.
+Relaxation Techniques: Since the causal factors that cause stress is here to stay, finding ways to invoke the relaxation response, the natural unwinding of the stress response, is essential for wellbeing.

-Relaxation lowers blood pressure, respiration, and pulse rates, releases muscle tension, and eases emotional strains.
+Relaxation lowers blood pressure, respiration, and pulse rates release muscle tension and ease emotional strains.
 This response is highly individualised, but there are certain approaches that seem to work.
 Combinations are probably best.

-For example, in a study of children and adolescents with adjustment disorder a hypnotically induced progressive muscle relaxation technique effectively reduce both feelings of anxiety and stress hormone levels.
+For example, in a study of children and adolescents with adjustment disorder, a hypnotically induced progressive muscle relaxation technique effectively reduces both feelings of anxiety and stress hormone levels.
 One could expect a partial or total resolution of stress from this approach, but only if done regularly.
 Using this method can be very effective if it becomes a part of your normal daily routine.

 And, as already stated, diaphragmatic breathing.
 This simple technique can have a beneficial effect on stress psychologically and physiologically.

-Physiologically: The brain uses more than 20% of our oxygen intake, so when we take a deeper the breath, more oxygen goes to serve our brain.
+Physiologically: The brain uses more than 20% of our oxygen intake, so when we take a deeper breath, more oxygen goes to serve our brain.
 The more oxygenated our brain becomes, the better the functionality.
-The more positive thought we can add to the process ,the quicker we can, possibly, resolve the stressful situation!
+The more positive thought we can add to the process, the quicker we can, possibly, resolve the stressful situation!